Blendify/blender-manual/trunk/blender_docs/manual/modeling/surfaces/properties.rst

 Endpoint
 --------

-Just like with :ref:`NURBS curves <modeling-curve-knot>`, NURBS surfaces have two knot vectors, one for each U and V axis.
+Just like :ref:`NURBS curves <modeling-curve-knot>`, NURBS surfaces have two knot vectors, one for each U and V axis.
 Here again, they can be one of *Cyclic*, *Endpoint*, or *Bézier*, with the same properties as for curves.
 And as with curves, only open surfaces (in the relevant direction) are affected by this setting...